dkadiry/NBA_Player_Impact/README.md

 ## Pitfalls of our approach
 During evaluation we found that this model does not accurately account for a player's defensive impact as those statistics are difficult to quantify.
 Our future works proposes designing a similar model trained on NBA play-by-play data.

+## Contributors
+Oluwadamilola (Dami) Kadiri - Tuning and Evaluating the Model and Approach Mark Keran - Designing the model and approach